frederic-hallein/raycasting/README.md

 # How to run (Linux)

 Step 1: Download all the files. \
+Step 2: Install the SDL2 library using the following website: `https://lazyfoo.net/tutorials/SDL/01_hello_SDL/linux/index.php`. \
-Step 2: Open a terminal and go inside the `/raycasting` directory. \
+Step 3: Open a terminal and go inside the `/raycasting` directory. \
-Step 3: By running the `make all` command, it creates a `main` executable file in the same directory.  \
+Step 4: By running the `make all` command, it creates a `main` executable file in the same directory.  \
-Step 4: Run the executable using the following command: `./main`.
+Step 5: Run the executable using the following command: `./main`.

 # How to play